Oberhasli Does

 DOB: 1/8/2024

 Iris is the elegant daughter of Daisy and Billy.
 Petite and refined, she carries a beautiful feminine look with a high, well-attached udder that already shows improvement over her dam.
-Her foreudder blends more smoothly, and her teat size and placement are very promising for ease of hand milking.
+Her foreudder blends more smoothly, and her teat size is an improvement on her dam.

-Though lighter-boned and smaller-framed than we’d like long term, Iris has a naturally wider rear stance than her dam.
-She’s still maturing and hasn’t hit her full production stride yet, typical for a yearling first freshener, but she’s off to a strong start with a tidy udder and solid attachments.
+Though lighter-boned and smaller-framed than we’d like as a yearling, she has really matured very nicely as a two year old.
+Iris has a naturally wider rear stance than her dam.
+She’s still maturing and hasn’t hit her full production stride yet, but she’s off to a strong start with a tidy udder and solid attachments.

 Last season, Iris gave us two healthy, handsome bucklings and handled her kidding like a pro.
-This season, she kidded far too early for reasons we're not yet sure of. we're investigating, though, and have sent samples off to the lab.
+This season, she kidded far too early for reasons we're not sure of.
+We've investigated and sent samples off to the lab.
+Results didn't give us a solid answer, but did rule out anything contagious.

 Loki Iris